Paul Aron: FIA Formula 3 Championship

 In November 2021, Aron partook in the post-season test with Prema Racing on Day 2 and Day 3.

 At the end of September 2022, Aron again took part in the FIA Formula 3 post-season test with Prema, contesting on all three days.
 During the following month, the team confirmed that Aron had signed up to compete in the 2023 F3 season, partnering FREC rival Dino Beganovic and GB3 champion Zak O'Sullivan.

-He had a solid debut in Bahrain, finishing fifth in his first outing, but in the feature race, ended outside the points after a penalty for forcing teammate O'Sullivan wide.
+Aron had a solid debut in Bahrain, finishing fifth in his first outing, but in the feature race, ended outside the points after a penalty for forcing teammate O'Sullivan wide.
 Aron qualified in sixth and finished in fourth for the sprint race.
 However, race winner Franco Colapinto was disqualified, promoting Aron to his first podium.
 He finished sixth in the feature race.
 He qualified third in Monaco.
 He then held off Gabriele Minì to take the final points-paying position in the sprint race.
 He capped the weekend by maintaining his third place in the feature race.
 He continued his consistent qualifying form in Barcelona, securing fifth.
 He would finish both races in the same position.

 In Austria, Aron produced a lap that took him to pole, but due to exceeding track limits, was demoted to fourth.
 In the sprint race, he would redeem himself, jumping all the way to second from eighth by lap 8.
 A safety car helped to close the gap to race leader Pepe Martí, and Aron overhauled him for his first and only win of the season.
 The feature race provided contrasting fortunes, as he would clip his front wing in a battle for the lead with Grégoire Saucy and Aron had to pit for repairs.
 At Silverstone, Aron scored good points with fourth in the feature race.
 In Budapest, Aron persisted his qualifying form, doing so in sixth, despite labelling it as "difficult".
 Despite that, he would finish both races in fourth and fifth, again continuing his consistent form.